For those wishing to record songs owned by Anthony K. Music or Clifty Music, a Mechanical License must be acquired.

 If you wish to record music that has been published by either Anthony K. Music or Clifty Music, you must obtain the necessary Mechanical License and receive permission from the copyright owner.

-The Mechanical License form is available by clicking here.
-Once you have printed the form, fill it out completely and fax it to (615) 855-1769.
+Access the Mechanical License form by clicking here.
+On some computer systems, you may need to right-click on the link and choose that “Save As” option.
+Once you have printed the form, fill it out completely and fax it to 615-855-1769.
 You may also mail it to:

 The Acappella Company